Here’s the latest Entrepreneur On Fire Podcast for your enjoyment!

 By documenting the struggles we encounter and the successes we celebrate as entrepreneurs every single month, we’re able to provide you with support – and a single resource – where we share what’s working, what’s not, and what’s possible.

 There’s a lot of hard work that goes into learning and growing as an entrepreneur, especially when you’re just starting out.
-The most important part of the equation is that you’re able to pass on what you learn to others through teaching, which is what we aim to do here at EOFire.
+The most important part of the equation is that you’re able to pass on what you learn to others through teaching, which is what we aim to do here.

 What’s up Fire Nation, my name is Josh Bauerle.
 I’m a CPA and the Founder of CPA On Fire, where we specialize in working with entrepreneurs to minimize their tax liability while keeping them in line with the ever-changing tax laws.